 Is A Hyundai Extended Warranty Worth It?

-Hyundai is considered to be a reliable brand, but that doesn’t make you immune to breakdowns.
-Whether you’re the first or second owner, you’ll be responsible for repair costs once the original bumper-to-bumper warranty expires.
+While Hyundai is considered to be a reliable brand, this doesn’t mean your car is immune to breakdowns.
+Whether you’re the first or second owner, you’ll be responsible for repair costs once the original bumper-to-bumper warranty expires – and the older the car, the more likely a breakdown could happen.

 Hyundai drivers often cite common problems that require repairs, such as the engine stalling, air conditioning braking, and parking lights not turning off.
 Here’s a look at some standard issues reported by Hyundai owners on RepairPal: